BugbearR/devcontainer-jemmy-vscode-wslg-tmpl/README.md

-# devcontainer-jemmy-vscode-tmpl
+# devcontainer-jemmy-vscode-wslg-tmpl
-Dev container for Ubuntu jemmy &amp; VSCode template
+Dev container for Ubuntu jemmy &amp; VSCode with WSLg template

+To be used within WSL2